Flu (Influenza) Vaccine

-There are vaccines, Fluzone High-Dose and Flaud, designed specifically for patients ages 65+ and works by improving the production of antibodies in order to provide a stronger immune response to the flu than traditional vaccines.
-Like the standard flu shot, Fluzone High-Dose and Flaud are given as an injection in the arm and the side effects are similar, though some patients may experience increased redness around the injection site compared to standard dose flu vaccines.
+There are vaccines, such as Fluzone High-Dose and FLUAD, designed specifically for patients ages 65+ and works by improving the production of antibodies in order to provide a stronger immune response to the flu than traditional vaccines.
+Like the standard flu shot, these vaccines are given as an injection in the arm and the side effects are similar, though some patients may experience increased pain, redness, or swelling around the injection site compared to standard dose flu vaccines.

-The CDC recommends everyone ages 6 months and older* get a flu shot this season, including healthy people, and people with chronic conditions.
+The CDC recommends everyone ages 6 months and older* get a flu shot every flu season, including healthy people, and people with chronic conditions.
 In general, it is recommended that anyone who wants to reduce his or her chances of getting the flu should be vaccinated.
 It's especially important for some people to get vaccinated, including: